Research Services at Cook Library

-The Cook Library Reference Services Department provides reference and instructional services to the university community and manages the Libraries website.
-The department is made up of six librarians, three staff, and several student assistants.
-Reference Services personnel are on duty at the library assistance desk all hours the library is open.
+The Cook Library Research Services Unit provides research and instructional services to the university community.
+The unit is made up of five faculty librarians, one part-time librarian, one full-time staff member, and several student assistants.
+Research Services personnel are available at the research assistance desk all hours the library is open.
 We are here to help you use the library to effectively satisfy your information and research needs.
 If you have questions, please ask us!

-The Reference Services department operates in the Learning Commons.
-The library's print reference collection (e.g., dictionaries and encyclopedias) is an integral part of the Reference Services Department and is located in this area, along with atlases, current periodicals, and current newspapers.
+The Research Services Unit operates in the Learning Commons.
+The library's print reference collection (such as dictionaries and encyclopedias) is an integral part of research services and is located in this area.

 The majority of the university's public computers are located inside the Libraries and supported by iTech.
 The Learning Commons alone has approximately 166 computers available for use by students, faculty, staff, and the general public.
 Additional computers are available elsewhere in the library.

-Cook Library Room 110, located in the northeast corner of the Learning Commons, is a computer-equipped classroom used primarily for library instruction provided by Reference Services librarians.
+Cook Library Room 110 (LIB 110), located in the northeast corner of the Learning Commons, is a computer-equipped classroom used primarily for library instruction provided by Research Services librarians.

-The Cook Library Learning Commons also houses the Education Resources Center, Speaking Center, and Writing Center.
+The Cook Library Learning Commons also houses the Curriculum Materials Center, Speaking Center, and Writing Center.
 The Commons Gallery art exhibit space is located in the southwest corner of the Learning Commons.

-Reference services are provided in-person, by telephone, and online.
-In addition to walk-up assistance, reference assistance is also available in the form of one-on-one or small group consultations with a librarian.
+Research services are provided in-person, by telephone, and online.
+In addition to walk-up assistance, research assistance is also available in the form of one-on-one or small group consultations with a librarian.
 Students, faculty, and staff may submit the consultation request form to schedule a meeting with a librarian.

 Reference books are generally consulted to find specific information, rather than read cover-to-cover.
 The reference collection includes almanacs, dictionaries, encyclopedias, handbooks, and other similar resources.
 Printed reference materials are typically non-circulating.
 Many reference resources are also available online.